California CRPS & Chronic Pain Attorneys

 The May Firm will work tirelessly to prove a direct link between your injury and the development of your CRPS.
 Then, we’ll take on the person responsible for your injuries in court while you recover and treat your symptoms.

-The outcome of your case will impact the rest of your life, so the May Firm will ensure that it is handled properly.
+The outcome of your case will impact the rest of your life, so The May Firm will ensure that it is handled properly.
 We have years of experience taking on CRPS cases and winning large settlements for our clients – let us fight for you.

 The May Firm has offices in San Luis Obispo, Bakersfield, Santa Barbara, Santa Maria, San Diego, Fresno, Chula Vista, Ventura, and Long Beach.
 Give us a call at (866) 678-4711 to schedule your free consultation!